jesgs/CloudRig/README.md

 </ul>

 # Report problems
-If you encounter a bug or have suggestions on how something could be improved, feel free to [open an issue](issues/new).
+If you encounter a bug or have a suggestion, feel free to [open an issue](../../../issues/new).

 # Contribute
 Contributions are welcome!
-You may find some useful notes [here](wiki/Code)
+You may find some useful notes [here](../../../wiki/Code)

 # Show me your work!
 Seeing people use CloudRig is always a huge motivation boost!
 Whether it's baby's first animation or some big production, it doesn't matter.
 Chat me up on [blender.chat](https://blender.chat/direct/met) or add "metemer" on Discord!